logikon-ai/awesome-deliberative-prompting/README.md

 _Things that don't work, or are poorly understood._

+- 🎓 Filler tokens can be as effective as sound reasoning traces for eliciting correct answers.
+"Let's Think Dot by Dot: Hidden Computation in Transformer Language Models."
+2024-04-24. [[>paper](https://arxiv.org/abs/2404.15758)]
 - 🔥🎓 Causal analysis shows that LLMs sometimes ignore CoT traces, but reason responsiveness increases with model size, and is shaped by fine-tuning.
 "LLMs with Chain-of-Thought Are Non-Causal Reasoners" 2024-02-25. [[>paper](https://arxiv.org/abs/2402.16048)]
 - 🎓 Bad reasoning may lead to correct conclusions, hence better methods for CoT evaluation are needed.
 "SCORE: A framework for Self-Contradictory Reasoning Evaluation."
 2023-11-16. [[>paper](https://arxiv.org/abs/2311.09603)]
 - 🎓 LLMs may produce "encoded reasoning" that's unintelligable to humans, which may nullify any XAI gains from deliberative prompting.
 "Preventing Language Models From Hiding Their Reasoning."
 2023-10-27. [[>paper](https://arxiv.org/abs/2310.18512)]